 - The U.S. Department of Education charges an origination fee of the total amount borrowed per loan.
 This fee is deducted from the loan by the Department of Education before the proceeds are credited to a student's account.
 Visit the Federal Student Aid site for more information.

-- Each Federal Direct Loan borrower at the University of North Texas is required to complete Student Exit Counseling shortly before completing a degree, leaving UNTD (i.e., withdrawing, graduation) or ceasing halft-time enrollment.
+- Each Federal Direct Loan borrower at the University of North Texas at Dallas is required to complete Student Exit Counseling shortly before completing a degree, leaving UNTD (i.e., withdrawing, graduation) or ceasing halft-time enrollment.
 To complete this requirement, go to StudentLoans.gov, select Complete Counseling then Exit Counseling.